ibliskavka/bliskavka-com/source/_posts/AWS-Developer-Cert.md

 I had about 8 hours to kill so I bought some [Udemy Practice Tests](https://www.udemy.com/share/101WNqBEYadVtVRng=/) - a week later I had my cert!

-Lets talk about how moving to the cloud can save you $$$!
+Let's talk about how moving to the cloud can save you $$$!
 You can reach me on [LinkedIn](https://www.linkedin.com/in/ibliskavka)